 Address: 39 S. El Molino Avenue, Pasadena, CA 91101

-In addition to the story stations, we have two unique recording spaces.
-High school students who were impacted by the wildfires are considered “peer storytellers,” and they will have a separate space to speak with the Wildfire Youth Media Initiative high school reporters.
+Each listening session will be organized around five question-based story stations, where we invite you to answer questions organized around a theme.
+In addition, we have two unique recording spaces.
+One is for high school students impacted by the wildfires.
+These “peer storytellers” will have a separate space to speak with the Wildfire Youth Media Initiative high school reporters.
 We will also have a separate recording space for individuals whose work was profoundly impacted, even if they may not live in the affected areas –– including journalists, philanthropic leaders, community organizers, business staff, volunteers, etc.

 The event will be recorded for podcasts, short-form videos, and other content produced by our high school reporters, for publication by USC and potentially other public media outlets, including KCRW and LAist.
-Interviews will also be preserved as a digital collection, held potentially by USC and the Los Angeles Public Library.
+Interviews will also be preserved as a digital collection held by USC and the Los Angeles Public Library.

 About the Wildfire Youth Media Initiative